makapuf/bitbox-0xFF/REFERENCE.md

-platform | 136 | cannot fall but can go through up or sideways jump |    | makes the player automatically jump animated_touch |  | animated once, transforms when user touches it
+platform | 136 | cannot fall but can go through up or sideways jump |    | makes the player automatically jump animated_touch |  | animated once, transforms when user touches it level1 |  | this tile will represent the first level level2 |  | this tile will represent the second level level3 |  | this tile will represent the third level level4 |  | this tile will represent the fourth level

 > You can also use any color defined as an enemy color.
 > Remember that on tilemap, reference 255 is the level start (defaulting to top left if not found).
+XXX is that true ? or player color ?

-> TODO : make terrains testable by bits ?? by %8 ?
+> respawning ?

 ### Object Types

 Indices in object type definition bytes.
-8 colors defined max.
+8 properties max.

  property | position | comment
 --------- | --------- | -------